 There’s nothing wrong with trying to find out what type of nipple you have.
-Putting yourself in a shape category of the nipple can actually feel quite satisfying.
+The feeling of fitting into the nipple category can actually be quite satisfying.
 Before anything, you should keep in mind that no one type is better than the other.
 It is quite possible for your nipple to belong to more than one category.
 All types of nipples are normal.
 And even if your nipple doesn’t fall in any of the categories that we mention, it’s okay.
 You don’t need to worry.

 What Makes Nipples So Interesting?

 You’ve got to wonder about that.
 It’s just something that is.
-Your nipples are an intimate part of your body, and when looking at them, you might’ve had many questions like why are there bumps on it or is that even normal, etc. It’s only natural for humans to feel curious about their own bodies and try and find more about them.
+Your nipples are an intimate part of your body, and when looking at them, you might have had many questions like why are there bumps on them or is that even normal, etc. It’s only natural for humans to feel curious about their own bodies and try and find out more about them.

 And nipples are interesting for a wide variety of reasons.
 Most of us grow up thinking that there is only one kind of nipple.
-However, only with time, we come to know that nipples come in many different shapes, colours, and sizes.
+However, only with time do we come to know that nipples come in many different shapes, colours, and sizes.
 They could be bumpy, hairy, protruding, flat, pale, pink, or very dark in colour.
+So, naturally, there are different types of nipples!

 Your Nipples Don’t Always Have to Protrude

-If they don’t, then you’ve got inverted “innie” nipples.
+If they don’t, then you’ve got inverted “innie” nipples, which is one of the types of nipples.
 You don’t have to worry about them when breastfeeding.
 It is quite possible for you to have both inverted nipples or just one inverted nipple alongside a non-inverted nipple.

 Nipples Don’t Always Come in Twos